 In winter, the temperatures can drop from below 0oC to -9oC in January and February.
 The fall months will be warmer compared to winter but still cold, especially early morning and late night.

 Tibet is usually closed from the end of February to the end of March for foreigners, keep an eye on announcements given by the Tibet tourism bureau and check on travel agencies’ websites.

-Early fall in October, thousands of Chinese travel to Tibet for national holidays.
-It’s better to avoid travel during this month because all the attractions in Tibet will be packed, hotels and restaurants will be fully packed.
+In early fall in October, thousands of Chinese travel to Tibet for national holidays.
+It’s better to avoid travel during this month because all the attractions in Tibet will be packed, and hotels and restaurants in Tibet will be fully packed.

 Must visit sites in Tibet

 When you are looking for your trip through a travel agency, they provide you with different types of suitable itineraries.
 There are only two types of Tibet tours; that is Tibet Private tours and Tibet Group tours.
 Depending on your budget, you need to choose one.
 Private times are way more expensive than group tours, even though the itineraries are identical.
 Note: Do little research on terms and sites in Tibet.

 Here are some must-visit sites in Tibet that are worth visiting during your trip to Tibet.
 There are many ancient sites and beautiful landscapes in Tibet, though.

 · Lhasa: The capital city of Tibet within Lhasa city, there are many famous holy sites like monasteries and historical sites such as Jokhang Temple, Sera Monastery, Drepung Monastery, Potala Palace, and Norbulingka Palace.
 These sites will be in your itinerary, and your tour guide will provide detailed information and context at each location.
 Some of the sites need a small entrance fee before entering it.
 Note: Always follow the posted rules for any holy sites you visit.